310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Yuzuru %}
 A little wood-cutting wouldn’t take much of my time.
-If it’s causing you trouble, I could help with repairing the furniture.
+If it’s causing you trouble, I could help with repairing the furniture, as well.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori grin %}
 Thank you!
 That’s a huge lifesaver!
 {% endbubble %}

 {% bubble Tori %}
-Since you’re gonna help with repairing it, how about you also re-draw the mascot on the tabletop for him, Yuzuru?
+Since you’re gonna help with repairing it, how about you also re-draw the mascot’s face on the tabletop for him, Yuzuru?

 It’s kinda bothering me how it’s faceless.
 {% endbubble %}

-{% bubble Yuzuru %}
+{% bubble Yuzuru awkward %}
 Oh, no. I believe that is far too heavy of a burden on me…
 {% endbubble %}